 If you’re looking for islands close to Savannah, GA, nearby Tybee Island is the closest option.

 It’s about a 20-minute drive from the Historic District and is nicknamed “Savannah’s beach”.

 Looking for more photo inspiration?
 I live in downtown Savannah, and I love sharing my photos of the area.
 Here are a few additional posts you might want to check out…

 - 11 Photos That Will Make You Fall in Love with River Street

 - Is Jones Street Really the Prettiest Street in Savannah?

-As always, if you have any questions about Ossabaw Island let me know in the comments below.
+Do you have any questions for me about Ossabaw Island, Georgia?
+As always, let me know in the comments below.